 Professor Lähnemann has been awarded Cross of Merit of the Federal Republic of Germany (2008), Muhammad Nafi Chelebi Prize (2008), Höffmann Science Prize for Intercultural Competence from the University of Vechta (2013), and INTRA Project Prize for Complementarity of Religions (2014), for his outstanding contribution to Peace and Interreligious Relations worldwide.

-Chair: Professor Reinhard Krauss, Executive Director of the Academy of Judaic, Christian, and Islamic Studies, and Associate Professor of Middle Eastern Studies at Bayan Islamic Graduate School, USA.
+Chair: Professor Reinhard Krauss, Executive Director for the Academy of Judaic, Christian, and Islamic Studies, and Associate Professor of Middle Eastern Studies at Bayan Islamic Graduate School, USA.

 Time: 18:00-19:00 GMT| 19:00-20:00 CEST | 10:00-11:00 PST | 13:00-14:00 EST